 I’m hoping that you’d be able to introduce me before next Tuesday, the 15th, as we have some timely industry knowledge that I’d like to include in our conversation.
 Attached is an executive overview for her review.

-Many thanks in advance for your help in introducing Megan and I.
+Many thanks in advance for your help in introducing Megan and me.

-A word of caution: having worked in the agency new business space for 20+ years, we know that a good referral strategy is an important part of your new business routine, but it can’t be the only part.
-We’ve seen agencies become so reliant on referrals that they ignore the need to proactively prospect, and end up missing out on opportunities to work with their dream clients.
+Finally, a word of caution: having worked in the agency new business space for 20+ years, we know that a good referral strategy is an important part of your new business routine, but it can’t be the only part.
+At Winmo, we see agencies become so reliant on referrals that they ignore the need to proactively prospect, and end up missing out on opportunities to work with their dream clients.
 So make it part of your mix, but not your sole solution, and you’ve got a winning plan.